 A great message for a sci-fi film.
 Ahead of it's time in it's premise but dated in terms of it's look and it's music, even though it's a great soundtrack.
 Silent Running is a difficult film to rate in a 5 star system without having half stars.
-As I feel for it's message it deserves 4 stars but for it's acting and visual appearance it probably deserves 3 stars at most?
-I would've given it 3 & 1/2 stars if I could.
+As I feel for it's message it deserves 4 & 1/2 stars but for it's acting and visual appearance it probably deserves 3 & 1/2 stars at most.

 I was lucky enough to see this film with an introduction by its director ,Douglas Trumbull.He went into depth on the making of the film and showed how passionate he still is ,about film making.The film is an early example of an environmentalist movie,where one person is prepared to risk all, to save the "New Eden".Bruce Dern is excellent and the robots(operated by double amputees)are the real stars of this classic.